Rebolon/UX-library-list/README.md

 # UX-library-list

 ## Needs fees
-DevExpress : it has some more functionnal components like calendar : [jquery/angularJS/angular2+/.Net](https://js.devexpress.com/Demos/WidgetsGallery/)
+DevExpress : it has some more functionnal components like calendar : [jquery/angularJS/angular2+/.Net](https://js.devexpress.com/Demos/WidgetsGallery/) it seems that a react version is available

 ## Free
 ### Generics (Html/Css/Js)